-Chartered Accountancy is one of the most reputed courses in the commerce stream and also considered as the toughest course in India.
-To trust the reliability of Financial Statements, it has to get audited by the Chartered Accountant.
+Chartered Accountancy is one of the most reputed courses in the commerce stream and is also considered the toughest course in India.
+To trust the reliability of Financial Statements, it has to get audited by a Chartered Accountant.

-Majority of the students in the commerce stream dream to become a Chartered Accountant so let’s proceed how a student can pursue this course.
+The majority of the students in the commerce stream dream of How to become CA so let’s proceed with how a student can pursue this course.

 The entire CA Journey is divided into four steps –

-CA Foundation is the entrance level test in the Chartered Accountancy curriculum.
-The candidates who wish to pursue the Chartered Accountancy have to qualify CA Foundation.
+CA Foundation is the entry-level test in the Chartered Accountancy curriculum.
+The candidates who wish to pursue Chartered Accountancy have to qualify CA Foundation.
 It is the first layer in the CA Journey.

 Eligibility for CA Foundation Course

-The candidates can enroll themselves for the CA Foundation course after appearing in class 12th examination conducted by an examining body constituted in India or an examination recognized by the Central Government as equivalent thereto.
+The candidates can enrol themselves for the CA Foundation course after appearing in the class 12th examination conducted by an examining body constituted in India or an examination recognized by the Central Government as equivalent thereto.

-After registration for the CA Foundation course, candidates have to undergo 4 months of training period so that they can appear in Foundation Examination.
+After registration for the CA Foundation course, candidates have to undergo 4 month training period so that they can appear in Foundation Examination.

 To appear in May Examination, one has to get themselves register on or before 31st December of the previous year.
 Similarly, the student has to register on or before 30th June of the same year in order to appear in November CA Foundation Examination.